intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Overview.md

 # Overview
 ---

-The Sundaya Data Management platform consist of the following core components:
+The Sundaya Data Management platform consists of the following core components:

 ### Trackable Devices (devices, components, assemblies)

 1. **Energy Management Devices** - such as _PMS_, _MPPT_, and _Inverters_ which produce continuous monitoring data.

-2. **Device Controllers** - such as _BBC_ or _EHub Gateways_, which collect and upload monitoring data.
+2. **Device Controllers** - such as _BBC_ and _EHub Gateways_, which collect and upload monitoring data.

 ![Platform Devices](../images/platform-devices.jpg)